NFDI4BIOIMAGE/training/_sources/authors/christian_schmidt.md

 Modern bioimaging core facilities at research institutions are essential for managing and maintaining high-end instruments, providing training and support for researchers in experimental design, image acquisition and data analysis.

-Tags: Nfdi4Bioimage, OMERO, Bioimage Analysis
+Tags: Nfdi4Bioimage, OMERO, Bioimage Analysis, Exclude From Dalia

 Content type: Publication